JuliaPhylo/PhyloUtilities/notebooks/Quartet-CF-BUCKy.md

 nav_order: 4
 ---

-# Estimating quartet CFs wwith BUCKy
+# Estimating quartet CFs with BUCKy

 We can combine the MrBayes analyses across all loci to estimate the proportion of genes (concordance factor) having a given quartet, for all quartets: